 What you need: Wear comfy clothes and soft shoes you can move in, if desired.
 Bring plenty of water!

-Tutors: Liz Hooks and Julie Hand
+Tutors: Liz Hooks, Julie Hand and Caroline Reece.

 Liz’s background is a Clinical Specialist Physiotherapist after studying Bsc (Hons) Physiotherapy at Birmingham University.
 Liz regularly enjoys dancing, baking and keeping fit.
 Liz has enjoyed a variety of dance styles over the years and currently mostly participate in African Dance.
 This year has provided Liz with the opportunity to perform at local festivals and carnivals and she brings her experience of performance and differing dance styles into the class room.